Ural-Yunusbaev/IBDMig/README.md

 # IBDMig

-IBDMig is a Python tool to assess the admixture process in mixed cohort via IBD sharing in DASH (Gusev et al., 2011) generated IBD clusters.
+IBDMig is a Python tool to assess the admixture process in mixed cohort via IBD sharing.
+IBDMig assesses IBD sharing for individuals of different ethnic origin in DASH (Gusev et al., 2011) generated IBD clusters.
-IBDMig assesses IBD sharing between individuals of different ethnic origin.
 Thus it shows the haplotype contribution from one population to other.

 ### Usage